 If you prefer going overland, buses from Kota Kinabalu to Sandakan are available and take around 10 hours.
 From Sandakan, follow the same options above to reach Sepilok.

-After booking, make sure to inform the bus company in advance that you’ll board in Kundasang so the bus doesn’t pass you by.
-Once on board, tell the driver you want to get off in Sepilok
+After booking, make sure to inform the bus company in advance on WhatsApp that you’ll board in Kundasang so the bus doesn’t pass you by.
+Once on board, tell the driver you want to get off in Sepilok.

 Buy bus tickets on Easybook or BusOnlineTicket.